Forex technical analysis & forecast: Majors, equities, commodities

 USD/CHF, “US Dollar vs Swiss Franc”

-Having completed the descending impulse at 0.9400 along with the correction towards 0.9424, USDCHF is falling to break 0.9390.
-After that, the instrument may continue trading downwards with the short-term target at 0.9355.
+Having completed the descending wave at 0.9320, USDCHF is growing towards 0.9349.
+After that, the instrument may break the latter level and continue trading upwards with the target at 0.9376.

 AUD/USD, “Australian Dollar vs US Dollar”